Maker: Against the Grain Pet Food

 According to the FDA, “Oral exposure to pentobarbital can cause side effects such as drowsiness, dizziness, excitement, loss of balance, nausea nystagmus (eyes moving back and forth in a jerky manner), inability to stand and coma.”
 The agency said no complaints have ever been filed for this company since it was founded.

 Five lots of a canned dog food made by Evanger’s were recalled earlier this month for the same reason — there was a chance that the food contained pentobarbital, often used as a euthanasia drug.
-We wrote an article discussing how that could possibly happen, as well as a timeline of events leading up to that recall.
+We wrote an article discussing how that could possibly happen.
 Against the Grain is manufactured at the Evanger’s pet food plant.

 There were more recalls in 2017.
 See the previous one: